LiamSnow/nvim-config/README.md

 # Liam's Neovim Config 🧙

+> Archive Warning: I have officially switched to Helix as my primary editor.

+---

 Neovim config for writing code, taking notes & writing reports (typst), and general text editing.

 The goal with this config is to be very zen/have minimal distractions.
 To achieve this